adittya003/WRANGLER_ZEOTAP_INTERN_ASSIGNMENT/README.md

 1. Fork the repository and clone it to your local machine.
 2. Make the necessary modifications.
 3. Test the changes to ensure functionality.
-4. Commit the changes to your fork and submit a pull request.